amunrarara/Gondolla/Welcome to Gondōlla.md

 ---
 ### My Other Written Works
 It is my intention to publish *all* of my life's written works throughout the next span of life.
 For now, due to limitations of time, I am containing my other published *non-Gondōllan* stories here in this vault, which will eventually be moved to a separate location.
 These are contained within ***Non-Gondōllan Stories***.
+Some are also found within ***Poetry***